Scythe-Technology/zune-adapters/impl/lune/README.md

 ## **Notes**
 `zune`'s task scheduler may behave differently than the `lune`'s task scheduler, which may lead to some differences in behavior when using tasks/async related API in this `lune` adapter.

+Usage errors also would not be the same as `lune`, stack traces, error messages, may differ when running code.
+- Some errors are converted to match `lune` but not all cases are handled.

 `lune`/`mlua`'s limitations would not apply to this adapter, and most likely will not copy limitations.
 - For example maximum number of threads, maximum number of tasks, etc.